kensinzl/CKA-Document/MyCKA.md

 - yaml style: *NOT RECOMMEND*
 [Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

-# Persistence Volume
-- [Emptydir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), multiple containers among pod can share the information in this volume, and if the pod is gone, then all volume is also gone.

 # DaemonSet
 >> A DaemonSet ensures that all (or some) Nodes run a copy of a Pod, depends on the nodes' taint and toleration.